NethermindEth/Paprika/docs/design.md

 ### Pages

+Paprika uses paged-based addressing.
+Every page is 4kb.
+The size of the page is constant and cannot be changed.
+This makes pages lighter as they do not need to pass the information about their size.
+The page address, called `DbAddress`, can be encoded within first 3 bytes of an `uint` if the database size is smaller than 64GB.
+This leaves one byte for addressing within the page without blowing the address beyond 4 bytes.

+There are different types of pages:

+1. `RootPage`
+1. `AbandonedPage`
+1. `DataPage`

+#### Root page

+The `RootPage` is a page responsible for holding all the metadata information needed to query and amend data.
+It consist of:

+1. batch id - a monotonically increasing number, identifying each batch write to the database that happened
+1. block information including its number and the hash
+1. abandoned pages

+The last one is a collection of `DbAddress` pointing to the `Abandoned Pages`.
+As the amount of metadata is not big, one root page can store over 1 thousand addresses of the abandoned pages.

+#### Abandoned Page

+An abandoned page is a page storying information about pages that were abandoned during a given batch.
+Let's describe what abandonment means.
+When a page is COWed, the original copy should be maintain for the readers.
+After a given period of time, defined by the reorganization max depth, the page should be reused to do not blow up the database.
+That is why `AbandonedPage` memoizes the batch which it was created at.
+Whenever a new page is requested, the allocator checks the list of unused pages (pages that were abandoned that passed the threshold of max reorg depth.
+If there's some, the page can be reused.

+As each `AbandonedPage` can store ~1,000 of pages, in cases of big updates, several pages are required to store addresses of all the abandoned pages.
+As they share the batch number in which they are abandoned, a linked list is used to occupy only a single slot in the `AbandonedPages` of the `RootPage`.
+The unlinking and proper management of the list is left up to the allocator that updates slots in the `RootPage` accordingly.

+The biggest caveat is where to store the `AbandonedPage`.
+The same mechanism is used for them as for other pages.
+This means, that when a block is committed, to store an `AbandonedPage`, the batch needs to allocate (which may get it from the pool) a page and copy to it.

+#### Data Page

+A data page is responsible for storying data, meaning a map from the `Keccak`->`Account`.
+The data page tries to store as much data as possible inline.
+If there's no more space, left, it selects a bucket, defined by a nibble.
+The one with the highest count of items is flushed as a separate page and a pointer to that page is stored in the bucket of the original `DataPage`.
+This is a bit different approach from using page splits.
+Instead of splitting the page and updating the parent, the page can flush down some of its data, leaving more space for the new.
+A single `PageData` can hold roughly 31-60 accounts.
+This divided by the count of nibbles 16 gives a rough minimal estimate how much flushing down can save memory (at least 2 frames).

+### Page design in C\#

 Pages are designed as value types that provide a wrapper around a raw memory pointer.
 The underlying pointer does not change, so pages can be implemented as `readonly unsafe struct` like in the following example.

 ```csharp